swyxio/ai-notes/Monthly Notes/August 2023.md

 	- https://github.com/THUDM/AgentBench A Comprehensive Benchmark to Evaluate LLMs as Agents - [my comments](https://twitter.com/swyx/status/1689350837733306371)
 	- https://www.junglegym.ai/ open Source Analytics Playground for AI agents
 	- https://dangbot.com/ an experimental autonomous agent platform.
+	- https://arxiv.org/pdf/2308.00352.pdf we introduce MetaGPT, an innovative framework that incorporates efficient human workflows as a meta programming approach into LLM-based multi-agent collaboration.
+Specifically, MetaGPT encodes Standardized Operating Procedures (SOPs) into prompts to enhance structured coordination.
+Subsequently, it mandates modular outputs, empowering agents with domain expertise comparable to human professionals, to validate outputs and minimize compounded errors.
+In this way, MetaGPT leverages the assembly line paradigm to assign diverse roles to various agents, thereby establishing a framework that can effectively and cohesively deconstruct complex multi-agent collaborative problems
+- notable news
+	- Huggingface relicensing HFOIL
+	- Weights and Biases $50m